SonarSoftwareInc/customer_portal/README.md

 If you are a current Sonar customer, and you need assistance with any part of this process, feel free to contact us at support@sonar.software.

 You'll need a machine running Ubuntu 16.04 x64 or newer.
-The installation script currently assumes a Debian based distro.
+The installation script currently assumes a Debian-based distro.
 We recommend a minimum of 2 vCPUs and at least 2GB of RAM.

-It will need a public facing IP address and a valid domain name pointing to it (e.g. portal.myisp.com.)
+It will need a public facing IP address and a valid domain name pointing to it (e.g. portal.myisp.com).

 **_If you get stuck, please don't hesitate to reach out to support@sonar.software for help.
 We are more than happy to help you get your portal setup!_**